thomas-fossati/draft-psa-token/draft-tschofenig-rats-psa-token.md

 This section describes the claims to be used in a PSA attestation token.

 CDDL {{!RFC8610}} along with text descriptions is used to define each claim independent of encoding.
-The following CDDL type(s) are used by different
+The following CDDL type(s) are reused by different
 claims:

 ~~~